buhrmi/rbjs/readme.md

-# Rbjs is Ruby DSL that translates 1-to-1 into Javascript
+# Rbjs is a Ruby DSL that translates 1-to-1 into Javascript

 It integrates with Rails 3.1 and 4, and Sinatra